otmanesabir/BeerGame/README.md

 The beer distribution game (also known as the beer game) is a type of gamification that is used to experience typical coordination problems of a supply chain process.
 It reflects a role-play simulation where several participants play with each other.

+## What still needs to be done?

+Link all UI elements and add multiplayer functionality.

 ## File Structure
     .
     ├── beergame                # root directory